dixithach/Full-Stack-Developer-Training-Plan/README.md

 8)  I than added body tag <body> inside it i had added main heading as Personal Biography inside header tag
 9)  And than i added image tag as src="../Step1/images.jpeg" style="padding: 20px;" alt="Dixith's profile picture" width="300" height="300" inside image tag.
 10)  And than i added another heading as About Me: after <img> tag inside header tag.
-11) And than i added Paragraph tag <p> inside i added long text and than i closed paragraph tag </p>.
+11) And than i added Paragraph tag <p> inside it i added long text and than i closed paragraph tag </p>.
 12)  And than again i added heading as My Hobbie inside <h2></h2> tag.
 13)  And than i created unordered list of my hobbies inside <ul><li></li></ul> and than i closed body tag as </body> and also html tag as </html>.